zirneklitis/ShowUs/README.md

-# KeyCastOW
+# ShowUs

-keystroke visualizer for Windows, lets you easily display your keystrokes while recording screencasts.
+Keystroke and mouse-click visualizer for <b><i>Windows</i></b>.
+Lets you easily display your keystrokes while recording screencasts.

 * small footprint (one 100kb executable file)
-* green and portable, only depends on windows system dlls
+* portable, only depends on <i>Windows</i> system dlls
-* prenty of settings for keystroke display
+* plenty of settings for keystroke display
+* in directory with rw permissions settings are kept in the showus.ini file
 * hotkey to turn on/off

-## build
+## Build

   msbuild /p:platform=win32 /p:Configuration=Release